Children’s hospitals, overflowing with respiratory patients, consider calling National Guard

 Several D.C.-area hospitals have also been at capacity for weeks, the Washington Post reports.

-NBC News found hospitals in California, Illinois, Massachusetts, North Carolina and Rhode Island were also under strain from an influx in RSV patients.
+NBC News found hospitals in California, Illinois, Massachusetts, North Carolina and Rhode Island were also under strain from an influx of RSV patients.

 For most kids, RSV usually causes mild cold-like symptoms, including a runny nose, congestion, and a mild fever.
 Salazar said it can be much worse for children that are immunocompromised or have a heart defect.